jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 - PCM was filtered through a 0.22 um filter, transferred into a sterile container, and kept in a 4°C fridge 4/3/2025
 - P1 was created
-	- The volume of media in each culture flask: 10 mL
+	- The volume of media in each culture plate: 10 mL
 	- Number of culture flasks used: six
 	- Amount of strain pipetted into each flask: 0.5 mL
 	- Strains: